Prana Brion II Pants Review

 What Other Hiking Pants Should You Consider?

 For those who just need more features, the Outdoor Research Ferrosi is also a simple model but comes with an additional leg pocket and internal drawstring.
 If style is what you are after, the Royal Robbins Alpine Road is another office-ready pair.
-If you like the simplicity of these pants but prefer a techy aesthetic, the Arc'Teryx Gamma LT is a good pair to look at as well.
-Lastly, in the other direction, if you like the Prana brand, don't care about style, and want a highly functional pant, the Prana Zion II is a sure bet.
+If you like the simplicity of these pants but prefer a techy aesthetic, the Arc'teryx Gamma is a good pair to look at as well.
+Lastly, in the other direction, if you like the Prana brand, don't care about frontcountry style, and want highly functional pants, the Prana Stretch Zion II is a sure bet.
+If you want a pair of hiking pants that can also turn into shorts, the REI Co-op Sahara Convertible is a good option.